Patience is the capacity to accept or tolerate delay, trouble, or suffering without getting angry or upset.

 ...
 And I was invited to consult on many more projects over the years.

-Patience is truly a virtue, especially in sales.
-Use self-awareness to know the difference between patience and pushing a deal unnaturally.
+Patience is truly a virtue, especially in high stakes environments.
+Use self-awareness to know the difference between patience and pushing unnaturally.